Document

 How to open an FD account for senior citizens?

-If you wish to open an FD account for senior citizens, it is prescribed to provide documents ascertaining the age of the account holder.
+If you wish to open an FD account for senior citizens, you need to provide documents ascertaining the age of the account holder.
 Based on the age concluded from such a document, the bank will confirm if you would like to get interest rates and other benefits applicable to senior citizens and do the needful.

 What should be done if the account holder is not alive by the time of maturity?